Robert J. Serling

 Robert Jerome Serling (born Jerome Robert Serling; March 28, 1918 – May 6, 2010) was an American novelist and aviation writer.

 Biography

 Born in Cortland, New York and raised in Binghamton, Serling graduated from Antioch College in 1942.
 He "deplored the name Jerome" and swapped his first and middle names as a young man.
 He was the older brother of screenwriter and The Twilight Zone creator Rod Serling.

 Serling became full-time aviation editor for United Press International in 1960.
 He wrote at least eight novels and sixteen books of nonfiction.
 His novel The President's Plane Is Missing was made into a 1973 made-for-TV film starring Buddy Ebsen.
 He received the 1988 Lauren D. Lyman Award "for distinguished achievement in the field of aviation and aerospace journalism."

-He had two children with his second wife, Priscilla Arone.
+He had two children with his second wife, Priscilla Arone, a former Western Airlines stewardess.
+His daughter Jennifer is a veterinary technician.

 Serling died of pancreatic cancer on May 6, 2010, at age 92 in Tucson, Arizona.
-He is buried beside his second wife, Priscilla Arone Serling, brother Rod Serling, and sister-in-law Carol Serling at Lake View Cemetery in Interlaken, New York.